rursprung/robotcar1/README.md

 # Robot Car
 This is my first mobile robotics project (a 3rd semester module) of the [BSc in Mobile Robotics at FHGR](https://fhgr.ch/mr).

+The documentation for it (besides the one in the code) can be found [online](https://rursprung.github.io/robotcar1/).

 ## Prerequisites
 1. [Install Rust](https://www.rust-lang.org/tools/install)
 2. Optional: ensure that the rust toolchain is up-to-date: `rustup update`